Carbon Monoxide Awareness

 Solar Photovoltaic Panels (PV)

-The South West is one of the best areas of the country to install solar PV due to its sunny climate.
-Solar PV is a renewable energy technology which can save money on your bills and generate an income through the Feed-in Tariff (FIT).
+The South West is one of the best areas of the country to install solar photovoltaic (PV) due to its sunny climate.
+Solar PV is a renewable energy technology which can help reduce your carbon footprint, save money on your bills as well as generating a small income through the Smart Export Guarantee (SEG).

 Solar Thermal Panels

-Sunlight can easily be used to heat domestic hot water and in some cases also be used to heat your home.
-The collector absorbs heat from the sun.
-Fluid (usually anti-freeze),passing through the panel/tubes is heated and then fed (usually by a pump) to a hot water cylinder.
+Sunlight can easily be used to heat domestic hot water and in some cases, can also be used to heat your home.
+The solar collector absorbs heat from the sun.
+Fluid (usually antifreeze) passing through the panel/tubes is heated and then fed (usually by a pump) to a hot water cylinder.

 Generating Electricity from Wind